Dr. Muradov - FAQ

-Dr. Muradov is a Naturopath Doctor in Edmonton.
+Dr. Muradov is a Naturopathic Doctor in Edmonton.

-We are partnered with TruMed Clinic in Edmonton West.
+We are partnered with TruMed Clinic in West Central Edmonton.

 We proudly offer Edmonton Advanced Naturopath Medicine.